Toronto Mass Choir

-Karen Burke, a graduate of McMaster University, the Royal Conservatory of Music and a Professor of music at York University, is the director of the diversified group of singers and musicians along with her husband, Oswald Burke, who is their Executive Producer.
+The Toronto Mass Choir is a Canadian gospel music group that ties contemporary and traditional gospel with jazz, funk, soul, blues, and sounds of the Caribbean.
+The choir has recorded twelve albums.
+Numbering 35 singers plus a five-piece band, the not for profit choir consists of adult members who are from various local church across the Greater Toronto Area Karen Burke, a graduate of McMaster University, the Royal Conservatory of Music and a professor of music at York University, is the director of the group along with her husband, Oswald Burke, who is their executive producer.